masaiful/masaity/src/posts/resilient-code-examples.md

 - No heavy scripts on page load

 ## Fun with templates
-On th blog, I also have syntax highlighting, rendered once on the server, using [Prism](https://prismjs.com/).
+On the blog, I also have syntax highlighting, rendered once on the server, using [Prism](https://prismjs.com/).
 I use the [syntax highlight shortcode from Eleventy](https://github.com/11ty/11ty-plugin-syntaxhighlight) to add it to the page.

 I had to make one change to the highlighting short code, to add `data-lang` to the `pre` tag that it renders.
 This is for CodePen to pick it up.
 I could have wrapped it in another `pre` tag, and that also seemed to work.
 That seemed like undefined behaviour, though, so I went with the more "correct-feeling" route.